-Semester hour is the term used to describe the number of credits received by the student for successfully completing a specific course.
-The definition of semester hour is “one one-hour period of participation in class per week, or a minimum of two hours of laboratory or studio work per week for one semester, or the equivalent.”
+A semester hour is a term used to describe the number of credits received by the student for successfully completing a specific course.
+The definition of semester hour is “one-hour period of participation in class per week, or a minimum of two hours of laboratory or studio work per week for one semester, or the equivalent.”

 It should be noted that the semester-hour credit given a course is not necessarily equal to the actual number of hours spent in the class.
 This applies particularly to courses in the sciences and fine arts, where laboratory or studio sessions are scheduled in addition to regular class lectures.